pivotal-cf/pcf-release-notes/p1-v1.4/opsmanager_rn_1_4.md

 * Ops Manager allocates enough IPs for compilation VMs
 * Jobs can be scaled down with static IPs
-* MicroBOSH DNS is nolonger prepended to the DNS list in any manifest
+* MicroBOSH DNS is no longer prepended to the DNS list in any manifest
 * AZ Verifiers on vCD do not fail
 * Boolean properties can be defaulted to 'true'
 * Null byte errors during errands
 * Ruby errors removed from BOSH install log
-* NGINX Upload modules inclded across IaaS
+* NGINX Upload modules included across IaaS
 * Compilation VMs have adequate sizes
 * Uploads increased to 15GB